-- Occurs if either:

-- The supplied rate is ≤ 0 or the supplied [par] is ≤ 0

-- The supplied [basis] argument is not equal to 0, 1, 2, 3 or 4

-or

-- The supplied issue ≥ settlement.

-#VALUE!

-- Occurs if either: - · The supplied issue or settlement arguments are not valid dates - Any of the supplied arguments are non-numeric. - 3) The Excel DISC Function: The Excel DISC function calculates the Discount Rate for a security.

-The syntax of the function is: DISC(settlement, maturity, pr, redemption, [basis])
+#NUM! - Occurs if either: The supplied rate is ≤ 0 or the supplied [par] is ≤ 0 or • The supplied [basis] argument is not equal to 0, 1, 2, 3 or 4 or The supplied issue ≥ settlement. #VALUE! - Occurs if either: The supplied issue or settlement arguments are not valid dates or Any of the supplied arguments are non-numeric.
+3) The Excel DI SC Function: The Excel DISC function calculates the Discount Rate for a security.
+The syntax of th ne function is: DISC(settlement, maturity, pr, redemption, [basis]) Where the argu ments are as follows: settlement - The security's settlement date (i.e. the date that the coupon is purchased).

-settlement - The security's settlement date (i.e. the date that the coupon is purchased). maturity - The security's maturity date (i.e. the date that the coupon expires). pr - The security's price per \$100 face value. redemption - The security's redemption value per \$100 face value. [basis] - An optional argument which defines the day count basis to be used in the calculation.
-Possible values are:
+settlement - The security's settlement date (i.e. the date that the coupon is purchased). maturity - The security's maturity date (i.e. the date that the coupon expires). pr - The security's price per \$100 face value. redemption - The security's redemption value per \$100 face value.

+[basis] - An optional argum Possible values ar nent which defines the day count basis to be used in the calculation. re:

 Basis Day Count Basis

 0 (or omitted) US (NASD) 30/360

 1 actual/actual

 2 actual/360

 3 actual/365

 4 European 30/360

-The financial day count basis rules are explained further on the Wikipedia Day Count Convention page
+count basis rules are explained further on the Wikipedia Day Count

+Convention page